adv4nt4ge/playwright-factory/README.md

 ## Iframes

-Stagehand gives you the ability to easily locate elements inside an Iframe by passing in a selector to find the Iframe:
+The solution allows you to quickly locate elements inside an Iframe by passing in a selector to find the Iframe:

 ```java